denimartn/todo-app/README.md

 ## Project
 A simple JavaScript todo app.
+Her's the link to the React version:

 ## Motivation
 Improve my JavaScript skills by building a simple JavaScript todo application.